HeRCLab/pynq_zcu102/README.md

-# Setup PYNQ on ZCU102 Board
+# STEPS to Setup PYNQ on ZCU102 Board

-Follow these steps to set up PYNQ on the ZCU102 board:

 ## Note:
 - This git clone should **not** be on NFS.

-- **Dependencies**:
+## Dependencies:
 - Vivado 2022.1
 - Petalinux 2022.1

 ### Steps: